Manukhurana97/Kafka/README.md

 1. Consumers read data from a topic (identified by name) - pull model.
 2. consumers automatically know which broker to read from.
 3. In case of broker failure, consumer know how to cover.
-4. Data is read in order from low to high offset within each partitions.
+4. Data is read in order from low to high offset within each partition.

 ![](images/img_2.png)